First-Year Residence Communities

 We offer multiple residence halls for first-year students, with each providing its own unique advantages.
 First-year Resident Assistants help plan social and community development programs to ease students into college life and encourage increasing independence.
 The halls’ strategic layouts and common areas serve as gathering spaces that facilitate new friendships and shared experiences.

-There are five first-year residence halls on campus:
+There are several first-year residence halls on campus:

 Bishop Roberts Hall: A 140-person hall located in South Quad, featuring primarily double rooms on four floors, a TV lounge, game room, shared kitchen and study lounge.

 Humbert Hall: A 130-student hall located in South Quad, featuring a first-floor common area with multiple lounges, a kitchen, game room and two study rooms.